gmantuhac/international-consumer-price-analysis/README.md

-# Analysis on International Food Consumer Price Patters Over-Time
+# Analysis on International Food Consumer Price Patterns Over-Time

 This project serves as a simple data analysis on food consumer price trends from 2000 to 2022 using 4 randomly selected countries.
 I decided to use the data due to my casual lifelong interest in countries themselves.
 The four countries I used were China, Dominica, Lithuania, and Switzerland.
 These countries were chosen using a randomized country [generator](https://random.country/).
 I used this method because it is similar to getting a random sample.